Mc-Zen/quill/src/layout.typ

 /// - labels (array): An array of labels which in turn are dictionaries that must
 ///           specify values for the keys `content` (content), `pos` (strictly 2d
 ///           alignment), `dx` and `dy` (both length, ratio or relative length).
 /// - draw-params (dictionary): Drawing parameters.
-Must contain a styles object at
-///           the key `styles` and an absolute length at the key `em`.
 /// -> pair
 #let place-with-labels(
   content,